InternetExplorers/appointments/README.md

 #Starting DB and Loading Fake Data

+Terminal shortcuts:
+  npm run makeDB--- this writes the DB npm run loadData--- this calls the load data function

+More detailed:
 This project comes with fake data intended to simulate business details which can be loaded into the project using the db/loadFake.js file.
 To initiate the database and load the data, read below.